 The University produces or treats and distributes its own electrical power, steam, chilled water domestic water, reclaimed water, and sanitary waste for use on campus.
 Utility modelling has shown that additional chilled water, steam, and electrical power will be needed to support the development of the Storrs Campus as projected by the University Master Plan and Next Generation Connecticut Capital Plan.
-These additional loads will be produced in and distributed from a new Supplemental Utility Plant (SUP) located in the Northwest section of campus
+These additional loads will be produced in and distributed from a new Supplemental Utility Plant (SUP) located in the Northwest section of campus.

-The SUP will be constructed in 2 phases:
+The Supplemental Utility Plant will be constructed in 2 phases:

-Phase I includes a new building and the following equipment; four new chillers, and two electric generators to support the new STEM Research Center Science 1 and the renovated Gant Science Complex.
+Phase I includes a new building and the following equipment: four new chillers, and two electric generators to support the new STEM Research Center Science 1 and the renovated Gant Science Complex.
 The SUP will also include space for a new steam boiler to replace an aging boiler, which is currently located at the Central Utility Plant.
-Construction documents were completed in July 2019 and the project will be bid through October 2019.
-Construction is planned to begin in Spring 2020 and be completed in Fall 2021.
+Construction began in Summer 2020 and will be completed in Spring 2022.

-Phase II will include an addition to the building constructed in Phase I and will house two tri-generation turbines.
+Phase II will include an addition to the building constructed in Phase I and will house two trigeneration turbines.
 The addition of these turbines will increase the on campus electrical production capacity to align with planned future campus peak demands.
-As of Fall 2019, Phase II is on hold pending completion of a feasibility study to determine whether the increased electrical demand can be produced using renewable energy sources such as solar power.
+As of Winter 2021, Phase II is on hold pending completion of a feasibility study to determine whether the increased electrical demand can be produced using renewable energy sources such as solar power.